iamvikrammishra/wms-system/README.md

 ## Troubleshooting

-### Supabase Connection Issues
+### Data Persistence Issues
-- If the Dashboard is not showing any data, check that your Supabase credentials are correctly set in the `.env` file
+- If the Dashboard is not showing any data, check that localStorage is enabled in your browser
-- Currently, the application falls back to localStorage if Supabase connection fails
+- Clear browser cache if you encounter data inconsistencies
-- Check browser console for any connection errors
+- Check browser console for any JavaScript errors

 ### AI Query Not Working
 - Ensure the Express server is running (`node server/server.js`)